deekshachugh/msan622/final-project/README.md

 This plot displays the average rainfall of all the 54 citites along with the rainfall of a particular city for all the months in 2013.
 The light blue color is depicting the city rainfall and dark blue color is depicting the average rainfall.
 I reasearched a lot on Internet on how to visualize rainfall in a city and found that bar plot is apporpriate way to show total rainfall.
 To make the graph interesting, I added the city and average side by side so that its easier to compare which city has high rainfall in which particular months.
 To improve data ink ratio I removed all the gridlines.
 The lie factor in this graph could be that since this average rainfall is only for 54 citites of US so its not very appropriate to compare city's precipitation with average.
 The data density is also good for this plot as its conveying a lot of information.

  I also learnt from this graph that the rainfall in San Francisco is really low compared to the other citites and average.
 The maximum rainfall we can see is in december for 2013.
 I also learnt that Seattle has highest rainfall in the month of September.
 This plot can provide a lot of inferences like that by changing the city.

 #####Interactivity#####
-I used filtering for this plot because the data has 54 citites and its easier to search for a city of interest for the user to interact with it.
+I have implemented filtering for this plot because it would be interesting for user to see different citites rainfall level for various months.
+For example, Seattle has high rainfall in summer and San Francisco has so low rainfall.
+We are able to make comparisons becuase of this interactivity given to the user.

 ### Seasonal Trend ###
 ![IMAGE](SeasonalTrend.png)